bulletmark/dyndns/README.md

   and "&lt;ipv6&gt;" placemarkers in the url string.

-- Cater for dynamic DNS servers which return one or more text strings for success/failure instead of just look at HTML response status code.
+- Cater for dynamic DNS servers which return one or more text strings for success/failure instead of just looking at the HTML response status code.

 - Changed from [YAML](https://yaml.org/) to [TOML](https://toml.io/en/)
   configuration file format as that is the future for Python apps given TOML is now included in the standard packages since Python v3.11.
 Note that `tomli` package gets installed if you are running on < 3.11.
-This change mean any personalised configuration files must be ported to the new format.
+This change mean any previous personal configuration file must be ported to the new format.

 - Requires minimum Python version 3.7 instead of 3.6.